 On Twitter, Rinder spoke of meeting Kate following the trip to the Jetty Museum.
 He wrote, “What a profoundly generous & mindful listener she is.
 Her enduring service & authentic desire to learn from every community does our nation proud.”
 Below, a photograph shared to Robert Rinder’s Twitter page:

 Kate has met with Holocaust survivors on several different occasions since joining the Royal Family in 2011.
 You may recall that last January, she invited Yvonne Bernstein and Steven Frank, two Holocaust survivors, to Kensington Palace.
 She photographed them for a special exhibition to commemorate the 75th anniversary of the end of the Holocaust.
 She took portraits of the two survivors and their respective grandchildren.
-Below, Kate’s portraits and a behind-the-scenes shot of her with Mr Frank and his granddaughters.

 The two portraits can be viewed at the Imperial War Museum in London until January 2022.